Waseda WeeklyWaseda Weekly

 At Toyama Campus.
 (From left) Mr. Sato, Mr. Samizo

-“Waseda Festival 2023” will be held on Saturday, November 4th and Sunday, November 5th.
-Since the spread of the new coronavirus infection, history has been made under various restrictions, but this year, Waseda Festival will be held in a ``complete revival'' without restrictions for the first time in four years.
-The Waseda Festival management staff, made up of approximately 650 Waseda University students, is working hard every day to make this event happen.
-We asked the representative of Waseda Festival 2023's management staff and the person in charge of public relations about their thoughts on the event, popular plans, and strategies for getting around the campus.
+WASEDASAI 2023 will be held on Saturday, November 4th and Sunday, November 5th.
+Since the spread of COVID-19, the festival has been held under various restrictions, but this year, for the first time in four years, WASEDASAI will be "fully revived" without any restrictions.
+The WASEDASAI management staff, made up of approximately 650 Waseda University students, are working hard every day to make the festival happen.
+We spoke to the representative and public relations officer of the WASEDASAI 2023 management staff about their thoughts on the event, notable events, and tips for touring the campus.

 Sato: The big thing is that there are more plans and measures that can be enjoyed face-to-face.
 The number of food stalls has increased significantly from 17 last year to approximately 85, and the number of planned events has increased from 300 to approximately 450.
 Another major feature of this year is that we have lifted the ban on audience vocal support during stage presentations.